cisco/mercury/doc/odtcpr.md

 a timestamp of when it was created.
 A "reaper" function can traverse this list, process the incomplete segments, and then delete them.

-To avoid memory allocation, a preallocated array of segments is used.
+To avoid memory allocation during packet processing, a preallocated array of segments is used.
 To better accomodate different segment sizes, the reassembler could use a big array of short segments and a short array of long segments.